Mind over chatter, starting a million conversations.

 Let me take that back.

-You and I, Boehner, Paul Ryan, somebody wants to do this.
+Yet, talking to Facebook, big strawman, you and I, Boehner, Paul Ryan, somebody wants to do this.

-When in fact he did it.
+When in fact, he did it.

 You ever wondered, folks, if both the Democrats and the Republicans are so dead set against budget deficits, and if you listen to them talk, they are.